EGI-Federation/documentation/content/en/users/tutorials/data-transfer-grid-storage/_index.md

 ![WebFTS my jobs](WebFTS-my_jobs.png)

-Each line on the list shows a different job. if clicked it will expand showing some additional details.
-Of particular interest can be the reason for the failure of a job which can shown by moving the mouse pointer over the 'File ID' on the detailed view.
+Each line on the list shows a different job.
+When clicked it will expand to show additional details.
+The reason for the failure of a job which can be seen by moving the mouse pointer over the `File ID` on the detailed view.